AVelazquez97/ReNews/README.md

   Once inside the MySQL server, the database must be created with the following command:

   ```
-  `CREATE DATABASE reNews;`
+  CREATE DATABASE reNews;
   ```
   The user to be used for the connection must be created with the following command:

   ```
-    CREATE USER reNewsAdmin@localhost IDENTIFIED BY "reNews";
+  CREATE USER reNewsAdmin@localhost IDENTIFIED BY "renews";
   ```

+  And grant all privileges to the user with the following command:
   ```
   GRANT ALL PRIVILEGES ON reNews.* TO reNewsAdmin@localhost WITH GRANT OPTION;
   ```

 - Creation of the tables:

-## C. Downloading the project from GitHub
+## D. Downloading the project from GitHub

 - To download the project it is necessary to have Git installed.
 Then, it is enough to enter the terminal and enter the following command: